Automated External Defibrillators (AEDs) at Ku-ring-gai Sportsgrounds and Community Facilities

 Get involved

-Community feedback on this proposal is open until Tuesday 26 May.
-You can share your views by:
+Community feedback on this proposal was open until Tuesday 26 May 2026.

 What's next

-• Implementation: from 1 July 2026 - if endorsed following consultation, the fee increases would be introduced gradually over two years beginning 1 July 2026, with AED installations to follow.
+From 1 July 2026 the fee increases would be introduced gradually over two years, with AED delivery planned in FY27-28.